State retrieval beyond Bayes' retrodiction: Introduction

 \subsection{Rationale}

 Before entering the technical details, it is important to explain the intuition that guides our construction.
 The main aim of this work is to define a physical process that can recover the initial conditions of a dissipative dynamics $\Phi$ as accurately as possible.
 For unitaries there is a unambiguous choice given by $\Phi^{-1}$, but this is not well defined for general processes, as the inverse of a dissipative evolution is unphysical.
-For this reason, we put forward an axiomatic construction of the main desiderata for a generic inverse $\tilde{\Phi}$.
+For this reason, we put forward a construction of the main desiderata for a generic inverse $\tilde{\Phi}$.

-First, it should be noticed that any physically realisable process has at least one fixed point.
+First, it should be noticed that any physically realisable process with domain equal to codomain has at least one fixed point.
 This gives us the freedom to encode any additional information on the initial conditions into the fixed point of $\tilde{\Phi}\Phi$, i.e., one can always choose without loss of any generality a state $\pi$ that will be perfectly recovered.

 Moreover, we impose that the statistics of $\tilde{\Phi}\Phi$ are as time symmetric as possible.
 This requirement takes the form of detailed balance condition on the transition rates, which is the canonical method of enforcing time symmetry in dissipative dynamics.
 It is an easy exercise to prove that the only evolution which is detailed balance with respect to every state is the identity map, which in this case corresponds to the undesirable $\tilde{\Phi}=\Phi^{-1}$.
 Hence, in order not to lose generality, we require detailed balance with respect to a single state.
 It is a standard result that if a map satisfies detailed balance with respect to a state, then this is also a fixed point of the evolution.
 For this reason, choosing any other state than the $\pi$ defined above would introduce some extra information about the initial conditions, namely that this additional state should perfectly retrieved.
 For this reason, we require the same state $\pi$ to be the one with respect to which $\tilde{\Phi}\Phi$ is time symmetric.